Gluon distributions and mass decompositions of the pion and kaon: Gluon Distributions of Pion and Kaon

-Figures \ref{pion_kaon_mom_vs_Q2} show the first four moments of gluon distributions of pion and kaon with different Q$^{2}$ scale.
-The blue solid line and red dash lines are the first four moments of gluon distributions of pion and kaon, respectively.
-The (a), (b), (c), and (d) in the figure correspond to the first-order moment, second-order moment, third-order moment, and fourth-order moment results of pion and kaon, respectively.
+Figure \ref{pion_kaon_mom_vs_Q2} shows the first four moments of pion and kaon gluon distributions as a function of $Q^{2}$ scale.
+The blue solid and red dashed curves show the evolutions of the first four moments of pion and kaon gluon distributions, respectively.
+The (a), (b), (c), and (d) pads present the first-order moment, second-order moment, third-order moment, and fourth-order, respectively.

-The first moment of the gluon distributions of the pion and kaon are listed in Table \ref{Table_xg}.
-Our obtained $<x>_{g}^{\pi}$ and $<x>_{g}^{K}$ here compare well with the model calculations.
-It is worth noting that LQCD and DSE are two main nonperturbative QCD approaches in understanding the strong interaction.
+The first moments of the gluon distributions of pion and kaon are listed in Table \ref{Table_xg}.
+Our $\left<x\right>_{g}^{\pi}$ and $\left<x\right>_{g}^{K}$ predictions agree well with the other model calculations.
+It is worth noting that LQCD and DSE are two main nonperturbative approaches derived directly from the QCD theory.